slsa-framework/slsa/docs/spec/v1.0/verifying-systems.md

 -   Network access
     -   Are environments able to call out to remote execution?
-If so, how do you prevent them from tampering with the platform or other environments over the network?
+If so, how do you prevent them from tampering with the control plane or other environments over the network?
     -   Are environments able to open services on the network?
 If so, how do you prevent remote interference through these services?